Red Currant Cordial is a specialty in Europe and elsewhere.

 As we already know Vitamin C regenerates body cells and therefore may prevent cancer.

 I am certain that you will enjoy our redcurrant family recipe.
 The syrup makes a great unique gift for your family, friend, and neighbors.

 In Europe Red Currant Cordial is considered a specialty and a small bottle is usually priced at about 10€ in the local farmers market.

 - Place your washed fresh redcurrants into your bucket, add in the water and the citric acid.
 Mix the whole content well with a spoon.
 Close with the lid and let it stand for two days.
 During the two days, mix occasionally with the spoon for a minute and always close the bucket with the lid.

 - Two days later, the berries will have lost some of their gorgeous red colors.
-At this point add in the sugar and the sorbic or benzoic acid powder.
+At this point add in the sugar and the sorbic.
 Mix the whole content well again so that the sugar is well dissolved.